hitchcott/feedbase/README.md

 git clone https://github.com/hitchcott/feedbase/
 cd feedbase
-git submodule update --init --recursive npm i
+git submodule update --init --recursive npm install
 ```

 ## Usage (for Developers)

-There is a helpful blockchain script for devleopment, which will use a clever mining script similar to Embark.
+There is a helpful blockchain script for development, which will use a clever mining script similar to Embark.
 This is entirely optional; you can use any testnet config via RPC on port 8545 and deploy via dapple as normal.

 To start the blockchain script: